 Chapter 3 – Implementation Priorities

 To achieve clean water in the BBC, there are four implementation priorities.
-These include addressing water quality impacts through fixing and/or replacing septic systems and connecting to public sewer, stormwater infiltration and runoff reduction, riparian restoration and education and outreach in the watershed.
+These include addressing water quality impacts through fixing and/or replacing failing septic systems and connecting to public sewer, stormwater infiltration and runoff reduction, riparian restoration and education and outreach in the watershed.
 Addressing nonpoint source impacts from septic systems and stormwater can help ensure waterbodies reach compliance with bacteria and pH water quality standards.
 Efforts to increase riparian restoration will help make progress towards achieving temperature, dissolved oxygen, pH, and bacteria water quality standards.

 Ecology’s goal is to achieve bacteria water quality standards by 2041, and temperature, dissolved oxygen, and pH water quality standards by 2061.
 The following is a summary of pollution sources in the watershed to be addressed.